Healthy Retail & Dining Initiatives

 - More and more restaurants are participating in Meatless Monday menu options.

-- Portland used CPPW grant support to hire RDs to work with local restaurants on developing and promoting healthier menu items.
+- Portland used a CDC Communities Putting Prevention to Work grant to help hire RDs to work with local restaurants on developing and promoting healthier menu items.

 Evaluate your Efforts